LBC News: History

+LBC News announced it would stop broadcasting on medium wave from the end of October 2024 as part of Global’s strategy to switch off all AM transmitters across the UK as listening moves to digital platforms, marking the end of 49 years of broadcasting (a different frequency was used from 1973-75) on the former AM frequency of the first Independent Local Radio, LBC (London Broadcasting Company).

+For the last twelve days of broadcasting on AM on air, a closedown announcement was played out on the frequency at the end of the advert break before the Top of the Hour news bulletin, warning listeners that they would no longer be able to listen to LBC News on AM in London and advising them to retune to digital platforms to continue listening.

+Broadcasting of regular programmes on 1152 AM ceased on Wednesday 30 October 2024 at 10:00AM and a closedown loop, being an edited version of the closedown announcement, was played out on the frequency, informing listeners that LBC News was no longer available on 1152 AM in London and redirecting them to digital platforms to continue listening.
+The AM transmitter then permanently ceased broadcasting and fell silent at 3:00PM on Thursday 31 October 2024.

 Programming

 From 28 October 2019, LBC News has broadcast 24 hours a day having previously simulcasted LBC during the evening and overnight – however programming is automated between 11pm and 6am.

-90 second news bulletins are updated hourly through the night from "Global's Newsroom" which provides news to all Global stations.
+90-second news bulletins are updated hourly through the night from "Global's Newsroom" which provides news to all Global stations.

+Following the decision by BBC Radio 5 Live to drop the reading of the classified football results from the start of the 2022-23 season, the station broadcasts the IRN network classified results read by Colin Besley live every Saturday afternoon at 17:10.

 The station's suppliers include Sky News Radio and INRIX Media.

 Listeners

-In Q3 2019 LBC London News had a record reach of 612,000 listeners every week, who listen for around 5.3 hours a week.
+In Q3 2019, LBC London News had a record reach of 612,000 listeners every week, who listen for around 5.3 hours a week.
 Since Q1 2006, the station has shown consistent growth in terms of people listening, and roughly static total hours.

-As of December 2022, the station broadcasts to a combined weekly audience of 1.2 million, according to RAJAR.
+As of December 2023, LBC News and LBC London News broadcast to a combined weekly audience of 1.2 million, according to RAJAR.